christinec-dev/ADB_JADX_Parrot_Install/README.md

-## Android: How to Install ADB, APK's, and JDX-Gui on Parrot OS
+## Android: How to Install ADB, APK's, and JADX-Gui on Parrot OS
 Recently I have dived into the journey of learning how to hack, or more precisely pen-testing.
-Since I focused previously on Android Pentesting when  I explained how to install Genymotion and VirtualBox on Parrot OS, I thought, why don't I write another tutorial on how to install [ADB](https://developer.android.com/studio/command-line/adb) and [JDX-GUI](https://github.com/skylot/jadx) on Parrot OS as it is related and quite easy to do.
+Since I focused previously on Android Pentesting when  I explained how to install Genymotion and VirtualBox on Parrot OS, I thought, why don't I write another tutorial on how to install [ADB](https://developer.android.com/studio/command-line/adb) and [JADX-GUI](https://github.com/skylot/jadx) (jadx-gui) on Parrot OS as it is related and quite easy to do.
 This tutorial assumes you have Android Studio and Parrot OS installed.
 A good Android Studio installation tutorial can be found [here](https://tutorialforlinux.com/2021/04/05/step-by-step-android-studio-parrot-linux-installation/).

 In case you wonder, the version I use of Parrot is the [Security Edition](https://www.parrotsec.org/download/), which comes with most tools installed.🤠

-First, let's go over ADB and JDX-GUI.
+First, let's go over ADB and JADX-GUI.
 Android Debug Bridge (ADB) is a command-line tool that lets us communicate with a device, but more importantly for this tutorial, install APKs onto our emulated device.
-JDX-GUI is at its core a code decompiler, so we can take our APK that we downloaded and pop it into the decompiler and voila, we can see all the source code that it contains!
+JADX-GUI is at its core a code decompiler, so we can take our APK that we downloaded and pop it into the decompiler and voila, we can see all the source code that it contains!

 ## Installing ADB & APK's
 Once you have started up your Parrot OS system, open up a terminal using CTRL + ALT + T and run the following command: **sudo apt-get update**.